Ewha Womans University

-Ewha Womans University (Korean: 이화여자대학교; Hanja: 梨花女子大學校) is a private women's university in Seoul founded in 1886 by Mary F. Scranton under Emperor Gojong.
-It was the first university founded in South Korea.
-Currently, Ewha is one of the world's largest female educational institutes and one of the most prestigious universities in South Korea.
-It is the only university in Korea that has an exchange program with Harvard University.
+Ewha Womans University (Korean: 이화여자대학교; Hanja: 梨花女子大學校) is a private women's research university in Seoul, South Korea.
+It was originally founded as Ewha Haktang on May 31, 1886, by missionary Mary F. Scranton.
+Currently, Ewha Womans University is one of the world's largest female educational institutes and one of the most prestigious universities in South Korea.
+Ewha Womans University has produced numerous South Korean women leaders, including politicians, CEOs, and legal professionals.

 History

 Ewha Womans University traces its roots back to Mary F. Scranton's Ewha Haktang (이화학당; 梨花學堂) mission school for girls, which opened with one student on May 31, 1886.
-The name Ewha, which means “Pear Blossom,” was bestowed by the Emperor Gojong the following year.
+The name Ewha, which means "Pear Blossom", was bestowed by the Emperor Gojong the following year.
 The image of the pear blossom is incorporated in the school's logo.

 The school began providing college courses in 1910, and professional courses for women in 1925.
 The high school section, now known as Ewha Girls' High School (not to be confused with the coeducational Ewha Womans University High School, the university's demonstration school, founded in 1958), separated from the college section and is currently located in Jung-gu, Seoul.
 Both institutions share the same motto and the "pear blossoms" image in their logos.

-Immediately following liberation of Korea on August 15, 1945, the college received government permission to become a university.
+Immediately following the liberation of Korea on August 15, 1945, the college received government permission to become a university.
 It was the first South Korean university to be officially organized.

+List of principals and presidents

+As the university branched out from the high school, the first six leaders were principals and those following are presidents.